 University of Brighton, Grand Parade building.
 24th March – 13th April 2017

-For three weeks the foyer in Grand Parade outside the cafe and Sallis Benney theatre was strung with nearly 100 dusters.
+For three weeks the foyer in Grand Parade outside the cafe and Sallis Benney theatre was strung with nearly 100 dusters from the growing collection.
 The event was opened with an afternoon of tea & cake – the cake being made in the form of a duster!
 Feedback from the event has been incredibly encouraging and has opened up a host more opportunities for workshops and events.
 On the days I teach in the same building I’ve enjoyed overhearing and joining in conversations about the exhibition.

 International Women’s Day – 8th March 2017.
 Workshop at the University of Brighton.